 I’d like to preface this post to thank everyone for all the thoughtful, sweet comments and emails about my situation.
 You’re all the best.

 So, again, on that day in 2009, I watched him mix, proof and bake a bread in a non-stick pot.
-I knew I had to try it, it was too easy.
-I wasn’t sure the bread would turn out as crusty, with an artisan like crumb, as it looked, because it went against everything I’ve learned about artisan bread baking over the years, plus it was made using commercial yeast.
+I knew I had to try it – it was way too easy not to.
+I wasn’t sure the bread would turn out as crusty, with an artisan like crumb, as it looked, because it went against everything I’ve learned about artisan bread baking over the years, plus it was made using only commercial yeast.

 I wasn’t taking any chances.
 After deciding not to add my homemade tabbouleh to the bread batter, since cucumbers and tomatoes could make it really soggy and also affect the rise, I decided to add just the bulgur wheat, herbs, lemon zest, green onions, garlic and leave out the cucumbers to serve along with the bread.
-I thought tiny grape tomatoes would make a great topping, especially once I decided to create a design on top with the mint, chives and parsley – the tomatoes being the fruit growing on the branches of my little trees, stems, bushes, or whatever you want to call them.
+Since tomatoes needed to make some kind appearance, I felt tiny grape tomatoes would make a great topping, especially once I decided to create a design on top with some extra mint, chives and parsley – the tomatoes being the fruit growing on the branches of my little trees, stems, bushes, or whatever you want to call them.

 Let’s just call it free-form.